Equinox 600 vs 800

 The Equinox also uses search modes which Minelab brought in.
 On the 800, these consist of Park mode, Field mode, Beach mode and Gold mode.
 On the 600, the only thing that is missing is the Gold mode.

-In reality here, how often in the UK are you going to hunt for gold nuggets?….probably not often!
+The reality is here, how often in the UK are you going to hunt for gold nuggets?….probably not often!

 In fact, on my Minelab Equinox 800, I don’t think I’ve ever used Gold mode and I can’t think of a situation where I would use it.